Ukrainian refugee crisis: Spain

 Spain announced that 100,000 Ukrainian citizens already living in the country would be fully legalized.
 This would allow them to "work legally, so that they can access education, health and social policies" said Prime Minister Pedro Sánchez.
 Several other authorities from local to central administration stated the willingness to accept more Ukrainian refugees.
-On March 31, 2022, Prime Minister Sánchez announced that 30,000 Ukrainian refugees had officially be granted the temporary protection status, but expected that number to increase to 70,000 in the next days.
+On 31 March 2022, Prime Minister Sánchez announced that 30,000 Ukrainian refugees had officially been granted the temporary protection status, but expected that number to increase to 70,000 in the next days.
 Many of the refugees were staying with relatives or friends and had not yet notified the authorities.

 The Spanish Ministry of Inclusion, Social Security and Migration enabled reception, attention and relocation centres (CREADE) for Ukrainian refugees in Pozuelo de Alarcón, Barcelona, Alicante and Málaga, resolving around 40,000 applications for temporary protection over the course of the first three weeks of the conflict.

 Sweden

-As of 11 March, the authorities had registered 5,200 Ukrainians as having entered Sweden since Russia's invasion.
-Because of the EU-wide 90 days visa-free rules for Ukrainians and no need for registration at the border, the true number is believed to be considerably higher, probably around 4,000 per day.
-It has been projected that Sweden most likely will receive around 76,000 refugees from Ukraine in the first half of 2022.
+Since Russia's invasion of Ukraine on 24 February 2022, Sweden has received approximately 50,000 Ukrainian refugees.

+In January 2023, 8500 of them had left Sweden again.
+Meanwhile, new refugees continued to arrive, and by January 2025, there were 46.500 Ukrainian refugees in Sweden.
+These refugees are covered by the EU's Mass Refugee Directive, which grants them temporary residence permits until 4 March 2026.

+Ukrainian refugees in Sweden have faced significant challenges in adapting to their new lives, including language barriers, difficulties accessing healthcare, and finding employment.
+There have been concerns about the risk of labor exploitation among Ukrainian refugees, particularly due to their vulnerable legal and economic situation.
+There have also been reports indicating that female Ukrainian refugees have been subjected to sexual exploitation.

+However, their situation has gradually improved.
+There have been positive developments in almost all aspects.
+For example, there has been an increase in the rates of employment and the proportion of Ukrainian refugees who have acquired Swedish language skills.
+Many Ukrainians are content with their life in Sweden and grateful for the support they have received.
+Since November 2024, new regulations have allowed a large group that was previously ineligible to now register as residents.
+This means, among other things, that they have broader access to healthcare services beyond the emergency services that were initially provided.